Ori and the Will of the Wisps: Awards

 The game was nominated at the Golden Joystick Awards 2020 for the “Best Visual Design”, “Xbox Game of the Year”, and “Ultimate Game of the Year” categories.
 It won “Xbox Game of the Year”.
 The game received three nominations at The Game Awards 2020 for "Best Art Direction", "Best Score and Music", and "Best Action/Adventure", but it did not win any category.

 At the 2020 awards from the National Academy of Video Game Trade Reviewers (NAVGTR for short), the game was nominated for the "Outstanding Art Direction, Fantasy", "Outstanding Gameplay Design, Franchise", "Outstanding Original Light Mix Score, Franchise", and "Outstanding Control Design, 2D or Limited 3D" categories, with the game winning all of the categories it was nominated for aside from "Outstanding Gameplay Design, Franchise".
-The game received 5 nominations at the 24th Annual D.I.C.E Awards in the "Adventure Game of the Year", "Outstanding Achievement in Audio Design", "Outstanding Achievement in Original Music Composition", "Outstanding Achievement in Art Direction", and "Outstanding Achievement in Animation" categories.
+Ori and the Will of the Wisps received five nominations at the 24th Annual D.I.C.E.
+Awards for "Adventure Game of the Year" and outstanding achievement in "Animation", "Art Direction", "Audio Design", and "Original Music Composition".
 At the 2021 edition of the SXSW Gaming Awards, the game was nominated for the "Video Game of the Year", "Excellence in Animation, Art, and Visual Achievement", "Excellence in Game Design", and "Excellence in Score" categories.